Nexmo/station/app/views/contribute/guides/write-the-docs.md

 ---
-title: Write the docs
+title: Writing style guide
 navigation_weight: 2
 ---

-# Write the docs
+# Writing style guide

-These are technical writing guidelines that can be used across all Nexmo technical documentation as well as blog posts.
+These are technical writing guidelines that are used across all Nexmo technical documentation as well as blog posts.

 These guidelines are designed to improve clarity and consistency.
+Some of the benefits of writing in this style are:

+* Easier to read and understand, especially for readers whose first language is not English.
+* More professional appearance.
+* Easier to translate.

-As with most guidelines these are suggestions to help improve clarity and consistency, not hard and fast rules.
+As with most guidelines these are suggestions, not hard and fast rules.
 Use your best judgement.

-### Use present tense
+## Use present tense

 Use present tense.
 It’s easier to read and translate.

+Examples:

-> *Future:* Command X will start the server.
+* *Future:* Command X will start the server.

-> *Present:* Command X starts the server.
+* *Present:* Command X starts the server.

-### Use simple language
+## Use simple language

 Use clear, simple, and direct language.
 Avoid flowery and verbose writing styles.

+* Avoid filler words superfluous adjectives 'really nice feature', 'easily', ‘simple’, 'please', 'it may be that', 'and that's it'.
+* Avoid subjective phrases.
+"You can easily...".
+"It is simple to...".

-### Use active voice
+## Use active voice

 Use active voice.
-For example:
+In active voice the *Subject* *Verbs* the *Object*.
+Remember SVO.

+Examples:

-> *Active voice:* The man ate the apple.
+* *Active voice:* The man ate the apple.

-> *Passive voice:* The apple was eaten by the man.
+* *Passive voice:* The apple was eaten by the man.
+* *Active voice:* The NCCO controls the call.
+* *Passive voice:* The call is controlled by the NCCO.
+* *Active voic:e* Nexmo provides a Messages API.
+* *Passive voice:* A Messages API is provided by Nexmo.

-### Paragraph breaks
+## Paragraph breaks

 In technical writing, and especially blog posts, you can be a little more generous with your use of paragraph breaks.
 They make the text less overwhelming and easier to read.

-### Avoid vague and cautious language
+## Avoid vague and cautious language

 Avoid words like would, should, might and so on.

+Example:

-> *Avoid:* If you run the Nexmo CLI with no parameters you might see some text, or possibly an error, or something!
+* *Avoid:* If you run the Nexmo CLI with no parameters you might see some text, or possibly an error, or something!

-> *Better:* If you run the Nexmo CLI without specifying parameters a help message is displayed.
+* *Better:* If you run the Nexmo CLI without specifying parameters a help message is displayed.

-### Use second person
+## Use second person

-Use 'you' rather than 'we'.
+Use 'you' rather than 'we' when referring to the reader.

+Example:

+* *Avoid:* We can now click the button to register our Nexmo Number.
-> You can now click the button to register your Nexmo Number.
+* *Better:* You can now click the button to register your Nexmo Number.
+* *Best:* Click the button to register your Nexmo Number.

-Use Nexmo rather than 'we'.
+Use Nexmo rather than 'we' when referring to the company.

+Example:

-> *Avoid:* We also provide an SMS API.
+* *Avoid:* We also provide an SMS API.

-> *Better:* Nexmo also provides an SMS API.
+* *Better:* Nexmo also provides an SMS API.

-### Use American English
+## Use American English

 The company standard is, as with most software companies, to use American English.

-The industry standard dictionary is Merriam Webster.
+The industry standard dictionary is [Merriam Webster](https://www.merriam-webster.com/).

-### Avoid Latin phrases and slang
+## Avoid Latin phrases and slang

 Latin phrases and abbreviations can sometimes cause confusion.
 They can also be less convenient to translate.

 * Use ‘for example’, instead of 'e.g.' and 'that is' rather than 'i.e.'.
 * Don't use words like 'crash', use 'error'.
-Use launch or start rather than 'fire up'.
+Use 'launch' or 'start' rather than 'fire up'.
 * Bear in mind the reader’s first language may not be English.
 * Mouse is clicked and keyboard is pressed.
-Avoid terms such as `hit` when referring to the keyboard.
+Avoid terms such as 'hit' when referring to the keyboard.

-### Headings
+## Headings

+* Use word case for documentation main sections.
+For example, 'Building Blocks'.
-Use sentence case for section headings.
+* Use sentence case for section headings.
 For example, 'This is a section heading'.

-### Bulleted lists
+## Bulleted lists

 This is an example of a bulleted list: